newrare/laravelReadyToUse/readme.md

 If you discover a security vulnerability within LaravelReadyToUse, please send an e-mail to Julien Bianchin at newrare@hotmail.com.
 All security vulnerabilities will be promptly addressed.

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The LaravelReadyToUse framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).